pajoma/vscode-journal/README.md

 `journal:tomorrow` is also a shortcut to open tomorrow's journal page.

 ### Notes & Memos
-`journal:note` opens a dialog to enter the title of the new page.
-The title is also the filename (stored as subfolder in the journal structure, e.g. folder ´25´ in folder ´10´).
-The command supports offset definitions as prefix (see below).
+`journal:note` opens a dialog to enter the title of a new page for notes.
+The title is also the filename (stored as subfolder in the journal structure, e.g. folder ´25´ in folder ´10´ if today is 10/25).
+Local links are automatically added to the current day's journal page.

 `journal:memo` (deprecated) opens the same dialog as `journal:day`